DZBohan/final_project/README.md

 As shown in the plots, the data transformation has little effect on the variance of the sample.

-## 8 Data quality assessment by sample clustering and visualization
+## 8 Data Quality Assessment

+Here, I am going to assess the data quality by sample clustering and visualization.

-### 8.1 Heatmap of the count matrix
+### 8.1 Heatmap of the Count Matrix

 #### Heatmap of ntd